VLM-SFD: VLM-Assisted Siamese Flow Diffusion Framework for Dual-Arm Cooperative Manipulation: Method

 The predicted 3D trajectories can be transformed into executable control commands using inverse kinematics, however, resolving workspace constraints and execution timing remains crucial for successful dual-arm coordination.
 For instance, in a task where two objects must be placed into a basket, executing both trajectories simultaneously without coordination may lead to collisions.
 Therefore, a task allocation strategy that accounts for both spatial and temporal factors is essential to ensure smooth and effective collaboration between the two manipulators.

 To address this, we introduce the VLM-Assisted Spatial-Temporal Task Allocation Strategy, leveraging a pre-trained VLM (GPT-4o~\cite{gpt4o}) for knowledge-driven reasoning.
-Specifically, instead of executing full-length trajectories simultaneously, each predicted trajectory is first segmented into smaller sub-trajectories for finer execution control.
-Then the VLM determines the optimal segmentation strategy by considering the workspace layout, object dependencies, and motion complexity.
-Given a predicted trajectory $\text{Traj}_i$, a pre-defined \texttt{trajectory segmentation} tool function can be invoked by VLM, which can be denoted as:
+Specifically, instead of executing full-length trajectories simultaneously, we first overlay the predicted 2D flows on the initial frame $\mathcal{I}_0$.
+Based on this visualization, the VLM determines the allocation of flows to each arm and decides the segmentation granularity $M_\text{VLM}$, and then calls a pre-designed \texttt{trajectory segmentation} tool $F_\text{seg}$ to partition each predicted flow into smaller 2D segments:

-where $M_\text{VLM}$ is the number of sub-trajectories VLM determines to dynamically suit the task, and each $\text{Seg}_i^m$ represents a sub-trajectory containing a fraction of the original trajectory’s waypoints.

-Once trajectories are segmented, the VLM determines the optimal execution sequence by leveraging another tool function \texttt{trajectory visualization} that overlays the segmented sub-trajectories onto the initial frame using distinct colors and numerical labels to represent each segment.
-This allows VLM to directly analyze all sub-trajectories at once and determine an optimized execution order.
+where each $\mathrm{Seg}_i^m$ represents a fraction of the original flow.
+The segments are visualized on $\mathcal{I}_0$ with distinct colors and numeric labels, allowing the VLM to jointly analyze all segments and rank them for an optimized execution order, then assigning the open/close control signal for the grippers at the start or end of specific segments.
+Since each waypoint in the 2D flow corresponds one-to-one with a 3D trajectory waypoint, the selected sub-trajectories can be directly mapped back into 3D space for execution.

-Since collision and cooperation constraints are inherently embedded in this ranking process, the prompted VLM ensures that (1) no two conflicting sub-trajectories are scheduled simultaneously; (2) dual-arm coordination is naturally optimized, preventing unnecessary delays; (3) execution is both efficient and collision-free without explicit constraint handling.
+Since collision and cooperation constraints are inherent to the ranking process, the proposed strategy ensures that (1) no two conflicting sub-trajectories are scheduled simultaneously; (2) dual-arm coordination is naturally optimized, preventing unnecessary delays; (3) execution is both efficient and collision-free without explicit constraint handling.